What Is IRS Form 1040-SR?

 Form 1040-SR was first proposed in 2013 as part of the Seniors Tax Simplification Act.
 The AARP, the National Taxpayers Union, and the Association of Mature Americans all supported the bill, but it didn't win the approval of the Senate.

-Then, on February 9, 2018, the Bipartisan Budget Act was signed into law by President Donald Trump.
-The BBA required that the Internal Revenue Service create and publish a senior-friendly tax return and Form 1040-SR was introduced.
+However, on February 9, 2018, the Bipartisan Budget Act (BBA) was signed into law by President Donald Trump.
+The BBA required that the IRS create and publish a senior-friendly tax return and Form 1040-SR was introduced.

 Who Uses Form 1040-SR?

-Filers don't have to be retired to qualify to use this form, but they must be age 65 or older.
+Filers don't have to be retired to qualify to use this form.
 Only one spouse must meet the age requirement if you're married and filing a joint return.

 Where to Get Form 1040-SR

 Seniors can access Form 1040-SR in two ways.
-The IRS offers an interactive form online.
+The IRS offers an online form online.
 You can complete it, then save it to your computer, and print it out.
 You'll also have access to the form if you use a reputable tax software provider to prepare your return.
-The IRS indicates that 90% of taxpayers use software.
+The IRS indicates that more than 90% of taxpayers now use software to prepare and file their return.

-How to Fill Out and Read Form 1040-SR
+How to Read and Fill Out Form 1040-SR

-You might not realize when you first look at Form 1040-SR that you're not looking at the standard Form 1040.
+You might not realize upon first glance at Form 1040-SR that you're not looking at the standard Form 1040.
 Many of the lines and sections are the same.
 The top of the first page is where you enter personal information, such as your name, address, Social Security number, and filing status.

 The next section asks you to identify any dependents you're claiming by name, Social Security number, and their relationship to you.

-Next you must report your various sources of income on lines 1 through 7a, such as wages and salaries, dividends and interest, and various retirement benefits, including Social Security.
-Add them together and enter the total on line 7b.
+Next, you must report your various sources of income on lines 1 through 8, such as wages and salaries, dividends and interest, and various retirement benefits, including Social Security.
+Add them together and enter the total on line 9.

-Another nice feature of Form 1040-SR is the large typeface designed to be easier on older eyes for taxpayers who prefer to print out the return and fill it in by hand.
+Another nice feature of Form 1040-SR is the large typeface designed to be easier on the older eyes of taxpayers who prefer to print out the return and fill it in by hand.

 Can Form 1040-SR Be E-Filed?